-In the nine months ended September 30, 2018, we received an aggregate of \$28.0 million in upfront payments and certain additional payments under the terms of the Pfizer Collaboration Agreement.
-We are also entitled to receive further potential option and development and sales-based milestone payments aggregating up to an additional \$802.0 million, subject to the achievement of specified development and sales-based milestones for all designated targets.
-In addition, we are eligible to receive, on net sales of PROTAC-related products, mid- to high-single digit tiered royalties, which may be subject to reductions.
+In the year ended December 31, 2018, we received an aggregate of \$28.0 million in upfront payments and certain additional payments under the terms of the Pfizer Collaboration Agreement.
+We are also eligible to receive up to an additional \$37.5 million in non-refundable option payments if Pfizer exercises its options for all Targets under the agreement.
+Pfizer exercised an option for \$2.5 million in December 2018 and the amount was received in January 2019.
+We are also entitled to receive up to \$225.0 million in development milestone payments and up to \$550.0 million in sales-based milestone payments for all designated Targets under the agreement, as well as mid- to high-single digit tiered royalties based on sales of PROTAC targeted protein degrader-related products, which may be subject to reductions.